 - Can a time frame for when the pictures/videos were taken be determined?

 - What is the physical location of the children in the photos/videos (e.g., country, state, hotel room, etc.)?

 - Who are the children in the photos/videos?

 Candidate images/videos for Operation Rescue Me arise from new child pornography series discovered by FBI field investigations, from forensic exams, or from nominations by the National Center for Missing & Exploited Children.

 Endangered Child Alert Program

 On February 21, 2004, the FBI began its Endangered Child Alert Program (ECAP) as a new proactive approach to identifying unknown individuals involved in the sexual abuse of children and the production of child pornography.
 A collaborative effort between the FBI and the National Center for Missing & Exploited Children, ECAP seeks national and international exposure of unknown adults (referred to as John/Jane Does) whose faces and/or distinguishing characteristics are visible in child pornography images.
 These faces and/or distinguishing marks (i.e. scars, moles, tattoos, etc.) are displayed on the Seeking Information section as well as various other media outlets in hopes that someone from the public can identify them.

 As a result of ECAP, the faces of many Jane/John Does have been broadcast on television shows such as America’s Most Wanted: America Fights Back, The Oprah Winfrey Show, and The O’Reilly Factor.

 To help locate current suspects, see the Endangered Child Alert Program Most Wanted webpage.

-As of March 14, 2014, Operation Rescue Me and ECAP efforts have led to the identification of 69 child victims.
+As of November of 2015, Operation Rescue Me and ECAP efforts have led to the identification of over 173 child victims.